sknepal/PacktPub-grabber/README.md

 Steps to configure the script.

 ####PacktPub Account Information
-Replace USERNAME and PASSWORD on line 8 and 9 with your packtpub username (email address) and password.
+Replace USERNAME and PASSWORD on line 8 and 9 with your PacktPub username (email address) and password.

 ```python
     br.form["email"] = "USERNAME"